 Why are we here?

-In 2016, 25 patients started treatment for hepatitis C, and for the first time in Uzbekistan, 13 patients were put on third-line drugs for HIV, after their initial and subsequent therapies ceased to work.
-In total, 842 patients started antiretroviral treatment in 2016.
+In 2017, 153 patients started treatment for hepatitis C and 14 patients were initiated on third-line antiretroviral (ARV) treatment for HIV, after their initial and subsequent regimens ceased to work.
+Almost 880 patients started first-line ARV treatment in 2017.

 No. staff in 2017: 264 | Expenditure: €9 million | Year MSF first worked in the country: 1997